 Back to Genetics

 For instance a white rat that is genetically an albino may look just like a pink eyed white rat that is not albino, but whose color has been faded out from dilutions.
-Although they both have the same genotype (pink eyed white) they have very different genotypes (genetic makeup).
+Although they both have the same phenotype (pink eyed white) they have very different genotypes (genetic makeup).

 In the wild, rats are typically agouti (with an occasional albino or non-agouti showing up as a natural mutation.
 Their fur and whiskers are straight, the ears are placed on the top of their heads, and they usually do not have any white markings.